maxgmarin/panqc/README.md

 The above command will output an adjusted gene presence absence matrix along with additional statistics to the specified output directory (`NRC_results/`).

-For more details on the above options, and additional options, see below.

 ### Analyzing included test data set

-If you wish to run an `panqc nrc` on an artifical and abridged test data set, you can simply run the following commands:
+If you wish to run an `panqc nrc` on an artifical (and abridged) test data set, you can run the following commands:

 ```
 cd tests/data